Comments about the book "Introducing Einstein's Relativity" by Ray d'Inverno

 In the next paragraph the concept one world view is introduced.
 The concept one world view means that at every moment of the physical existance of the universe all the objects in the universe have a specific state and all the events happening at that moment are simultaneous events.
 That means neither of these events, for example collisions between objects, can influence each other.
 To be more specific two specific collisions, involving 4 objects, which happened simultaneous can never influence each other.
 Event A can only influence Event B if event A happened before Event B.

 The path that gravity follows is not influenced by any mass and propagates in a sphere around the original source in straight lines.
-THe strength of this field can flutuate for example when two objets are involved.
+The strength of this field can flutuate for example when two objets are involved.

 Reflection 3 - Shapiro time delay

-The Shapiro effect involves two important phenomena: To measure this a pulsed radar signal is send from Earth to a planet.
+To measure this a pulsed radar signal is send from Earth to a planet.
 This signal is reflected back towards Earth and measured on Earth.
 That means both the moments t1 when the pulse is emitted and the moment t2 when the pulse is received are measured.

 In principle this measurement should involve one complete revolution of the planet.